Advertiser Disclosure

 The levels of Hilton Honors credit cards are below, with the most premium at the top:

-The next level down would be the Hilton Surpass card, which offers complimentary Hilton Honors Gold status, a Free Night Award after you spend $15,000 in a calendar year, and 10 complimentary visits to Priority Pass lounges every year.
-This card comes with a $95 annual fee.
+The next level down would be the Hilton Surpass card, which offers complimentary Hilton Honors Gold status and a Free Night Award after you spend $15,000 in a calendar year.
+This card comes with a $150 annual fee (rates & fees).

-Lastly, the entry-level option is the Hilton Honors card, offering complimentary Hilton Honors Silver status with a $0 annual fee (rates and fees).
+Lastly, the entry-level option is the Hilton Honors card, offering complimentary Hilton Honors Silver status with a $0 annual fee (rates & fees).

 Final Thoughts